KyleKinsella/BlockChain-Project-From-Scratch/README.md

 - [Video of the project so far](#Video-of-the-project-so-far)

 ## Did I start this project a while ago?
+<p>Short answer is, <strong>yes</strong>.
+I was working on this project after I was done my final semester of college.
+I started to make this project while I waited to get my college results.
+But once the results
+came out, I just stopped working on the project.
+This was back roughly at some time in June 2025.</p>

 ## What is this project?
 <p></p>